-Ball State University, Assistant Professor of Landscape Architecture + Faculty Fellow at the Global Health Institute
+Ball State University, Assistant Professor of Landscape Architecture and Urban Design

 Responsible for the planning, design and construction of structures and landscapes from project initiation, through final stages of program implementation and administration.
 Building client partnerships, guiding organized, efficient and profitable project development, project planning and design from schematic to specifications, construction management, proposal development, project estimating and bidding, sale presentations, all with careful attention to detail, scope and impact regardless of scale, with an emphasis on the use of native materials, as well as a proficiency in numerous modes of analog and digital design representation, mastery of construction methods and processes for a host of traditional, fabricated and smart materials and a comprehensive approach to project leadership and coordination.